jorbakk/sis/README.md

 training.
 If you know those "Magic Eye" books, you know what to do.

 By default, the background of the SIS is made of random black and white dots but you can also set a colored texture-map instead.
-Texture-maps that change their information whithin a small environment give the best results.
-The depth information of the 3-D objects can be read from a grayscale picture.
+The depth information of the 3-D objects can be read from a grayscale image.
 Examples of depth-maps are provided in the repo.
-The farest distance is coded as black while near points are white.
-For creating depth-maps you may use a ray-tracer or 3D-modeller.
+The most far distance in the depth-map is coded as black while the nearest points should be white.
+Depth-maps can be created with a ray-tracer or 3D-modeller.

 ## Supported file formats
 * tiff - for input, output and texture